csc-fw/otmb_fw_code/README.md

     - part new format
     - fake ALCT generated with valid CLCT vpf
     - update DAQ format with new headers
+    - the only missing part for final GEMCSC algorithm is the GEMCSC matching in tmb.v file

 ### Simulation
 The folder source/simulation contains a test bench, as well as a